 Can you give an example of when they don't coincide?

-Well, I don't like eating on the subways and on the streetcars.
+Well, I don't even like eating on the subways and on the streetcars.
 I'm going to cut that out.
-It's messy, I don't think it's a white man standard or the white man's way.
+It's messy, I don't think it's white man standard or white man's way.
 I don't like torture, for instance.
 Anyone who tortures, as far as I'm concerned, is not a white man to me.
 So I'm not for the bigots.
 I don't tell bigot jokes.
 I sometimes tolerate them and listen to them and give a chuckle, don't want to hurt the guy's feelings, but otherwise, there's no point in that.
 I enjoy other people, other races, other cultures.
 You can see around my house, it's not just Vikings or something like that.
 I'm not a skinhead, although I've had tons of skinheads around me, you know what I mean?
 I try to moderate and edumacate people.

 You're a racist but you say you respect other races—how does that work?
-That's a little mind-blowing for me.
+That's a little mind blowing for me.

 Well you're here talking to me.
 If I was a bigot, I'd say, “I'm not talking to you!”
-That's part of it, OK?
+That's part of it, okay?
 I treat you as an equal.
 I think you got a maybe smarter brain than me, maybe less information, but that's it.
 I have black “friends,” I have Chinese people, and other ones who give me bottles of wine…

 Wait, you put “friends” in air quotes.

-"Friends" in the sense that I consider them as friends.
+Friends in the sense that I consider them as friends.
 I don't know how they feel.
 'Cause I don't know their mind.
 People are a little different, believe it or not.
 That's why we went off in different directions.
 It's a whole psyche.